 According to an old Finnish Lapland belief, the Northern Lights, also known as aurora borealis, are created when a fox runs across the fells while whipping its tail against the snow, sending sparks up into the night sky.
 Here we offer 8 different ways to experience the fox fires for yourself.

 Northern Lights floating

 Would you float in ice-cold water for the Northern Lights?
-Northern Lights floating is a unique and fun way to experience the Northern Lights.
+Northern Lights floating is a unique and fun way to experience the magical lightshow.
 You’re surrounded by peace and quiet and the gentle softness of water under the glowing display of Northern Lights above Rovaniemi.
 The warm flotation suits ensure you don’t feel cold.

 Night in a glass igloo

 Lying on a soft reindeer hide under a colorful display of Northern Lights – sound like a thing for you?
 In a glass igloo, you can watch the Northern Lights comfortably indoors, on a bed.
 There are glass igloos and accommodation designed for watching the Northern Lights all over Lapland.
-Locations such as the Aurora Bubble in Nellim and the glass igloos of Luosto guarantee a comfortable setting for watching the Northern Lights.
+Locations such as the Aurora Bubble in Nellim and the glass igloos of Luosto guarantee a comfortable setting for watching the Northern Lights – or how about a northern light experience in a comfort of an igloo on ice or on lake in Ranua.
 The lights are so captivating you’ll find it hard to go to sleep.

 Reindeer or husky sleigh rides

 Being transported by animals in the forest is an ecological way to enjoy the Northern Lights.
 Snow will blow under the sleigh while the scenery changes as reindeer or huskies take you across the wilderness.
 You’ll be closer to nature when you’re not surrounded by the noise of vehicle engines, so feel the winter on your face and let the cold air gently kiss you on the cheek.
 Husky and reindeer sleigh rides are arranged all over Lapland.